JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 end
 ```

 The N + 1 problem is eliminated with `preload/1`.
 Now, no matter how many `UserDetailComponent`s are rendered on the page, only two queries are issued (One for all users and one for all departments).
-Notice, too, that `index_by/3` is used in order to avoid iterating over the list of departments for each user.
+Notice, too, that `index_by/3` is used in order to avoid iterating over the list of departments for each user, thus avoiding an inefficient `O(n^2)` traversal.

 ## Conclusion